-Yesterday Governor Murphy’s social media account endorsed the legalization referendum via social media, along with the NJ Dems today.
+Yesterday Governor Murphy’s social media account endorsed the NJ legalization referendum via social media, along with the NJ Dems today.

 His Twitter posted a picture of the State of New Jersey filled with cannabis leaves on a cannabis leaf background.

-Murphy has spent a great deal of time fighting the South Jersey Boss George Norcross III and State Senate President Steve Sweeney (D-Gloucester).
+Murphy has spent a great deal of time fighting South Jersey Boss George Norcross III and State Senate President Steve Sweeney (D-Gloucester).
 Many of the advocates and interest groups who hated Chris Christie and Sweeney for cooperating with him so willingly became ardent backers of Murphy.

 Besides a general power struggle, the main point of contention was a question of economics.
 Murphy came in as a rich banker who wanted to raise taxes on millionaires and look critically at tax break programs.